JeremyNelson13/Restful-Application/readme.md

 # Game-Rater
 This is a Restful application designed to allow users to do some basic functions to data.
 It is based off of a project from my NCSU bootcamp called Rest-Rant.
+This application can be used to track video games you like and leave reviews.

 ## Technology used
 - Express